 Regardless, they have a lot of peculiarities that take importance.
 Like the fact that Rodnovers are there in most Slavic countries, including both Russia and Ukraine.
 But more importantly, the fact that they truly hate Christians, hence people often not choosing to name them.
 And even beyond that, the fact that the Swastika is among their symbols, known by the Russian term “Коловрат”(Kolovrat).

-Now, when you combine this with the people who are claimed to be neo-nazis, it shouldn’t be hard to be confronted with the problem I am referring to.
-As the most noteworthy is the Azov Battalion, one of the only 2 remaining organisations claimed to be neo-nazis, which does factually include some neo-nazis, but far more of them are actually Rodnovers.
+Now, when you combine this with the people who are claimed to be neo-Nazis, it shouldn’t be hard to be confronted with the problem I am referring to.
+As the most noteworthy is the Azov Battalion, one of the 2 remaining organizations claimed to be neo-Nazis, which does factually include some neo-Nazis, but far more of them are actually Rodnovers.
 Obviously they use the swastika/kolovrat, as it is an important symbol in their faith.
-Hence it also shows up in both Ukrainian and Russian embroidery.
+Hence, it also shows up in both Ukrainian and Russian embroidery.

-However, that could still be circumstantial, and therefore Ukraine could still having neo-nazism reigning in its country, and therefore the Russians could be said to be doing something good for the world by making them aware of this.
+However, that could still be circumstantial, and therefore Ukraine could still have neo-Nazism reigning in its country, and therefore the Russians could be said to be doing something good for the world by making them aware of this.
 And that’s why we actually need to shift our focus from Ukraine towards Russia.

 As while parties like the Azov Battalion are accused of just having problems with Jews and Russians, the Russian National Unity has problems with a far larger group of people.
 Because when it comes to them, they have problems with literally anyone who isn’t “fully Russian”, which includes even their own people, as they have problems with Russians in the Far East of Russia, those living in the North of Russia, the Turkic people, the Uralic people, most of the Russian minorities, Russian Jews, Russian Muslims, the Rodnovers, and a long list afterwards.
 That while also hating literally everyone in Russia who doesn’t originate from Russia, like Armenians, Azeris, Georgians, Kazakhs, Ukrainians, and Belarusians.
 For an organization which uses the Christian Star of Bethlehem, they know little about Christianity, seeing their hatred of Armenians, but okay, let’s not stick at that, as it gets worse.